 Many thousands of years later, the British added cream to the drink to popularize the “latte” version you know and love today.

 Of course, today it is widely known that chai tea is not only delicious but chock full of health benefits.
-So, if you’re in the market to improve your health, or if you simply want some help getting rid of those day-to-day aches, chai tea could be of assistance.
+So, if you’re in the market to support your health, or if you simply want some help getting rid of those day-to-day aches, chai tea could be of assistance.

 Let’s see why chai stands the test of time and how it can help you today.

-What are the Ingredients of Chai Latte?
+What are the Ingredients Of Chai Latte?

 As mentioned above, the ingredients in chai tea can change from geographic region to geographic region, from culture to culture, and even from home to home.
 But, in general, most chai tea recipes involve the same ingredients.